ntwoods1/ProteomicFigureGenerator/README.md

 2. **Package installation errors**:
    - Try updating pip: `python -m pip install --upgrade pip`
    - Install packages one by one if bulk installation fails
-   - For pandas warnings, ensure you have pandas 2.0 or later installed

 3. **Port already in use**:
    - Close other Streamlit applications
    - Check if any other service is using port 5000

-4. **Pandas related warnings**:
-   - If you see downcasting warnings, check your pandas version with `pip show pandas`
-   - Update pandas if needed: `pip install --upgrade pandas`
-   - The application is configured to handle downcasting warnings automatically

-### Pandas Configuration
-The application uses pandas 2.0+ features and includes automatic configuration to suppress downcasting warnings.
-If you still see warnings:
-1. Verify pandas version: `pip show pandas`
-2. Update pandas if below 2.0: `pip install --upgrade pandas`
-3. Ensure you're running the latest version of the application from the repository

 ## Input Data Format